ranshaa05/WaifuLabs-Bot/README.md

 ## Set-up
-* Install python 3.8 or greater.
+* Install Python 3.8 or greater (tested up to Python 3.11).
 * Clone this git repo or download the latest package.
 * Install requirements.
 * Open "config.json".